-For Single, Combined and Joint Honours courses in Classics one module (30 credits) of Classical Greek and one module (30 credits) of Latin must normally be taken each year.
-During the course of your degree, you must take at least one Language-Testing Author/Genre module (30 credits) in one of the languages and are normally expected to do so in both languages unless you have entered with no or very limited experience of one of the languages.
-In such a case, you must complete modules to the value of 90 credits of that language.
+For Single, Combined and Joint Honours courses in Classics 30 credits of Classical Greek and 30 credits of Latin must normally be taken each year.
+During the course of your degree, you must take at least one Language-Testing Author/Genre module in one of the languages and are normally expected to do so in both languages unless you have entered with no or very limited experience of one of the languages.
+In such a case, you must complete 90 credits of that language.
 You may additionally take modules in other aspects of Classics and Classical Studies from the Departmental list of available modules.
 You may take modules in Ancient History offered by the History Department, not more than the equivalent of 30 credits (as agreed by the Classics Department) from another RHUL department and/or up to the equivalent of 60 credits (as agreed by the Classics Department) at KCL or UCL.